phptek/silverstripe-exodus/README.md

 1. If you know the site to be crawled will redirect, use the redirected URL as the value of the "Base URL" field.

-## Installation
+## Installation and Setup

 This module requires the [PHP Sempahore](https://www.php.net/manual/en/sem.installation.php) functions to work.
+(TODO: Still true in php7/8?)

 Once that's done, you can use [Composer](http://getcomposer.org) to add the module to your SilverStripe project: